Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Though small, Toy Poodles need daily exercise to stay happy and healthy.
 They require 30 to 60 minutes daily through walks, playtime, and mental stimulation.

-They excel in training due to their intelligence and eagerness to please, benefiting from early socialization, basic command training, and positive reinforcement methods.
+They excel in training due to their intelligence and eagerness to please, and they benefit from early socialization, basic command training, and positive reinforcement.

 While generally healthy, Toy Poodles can be prone to certain conditions, such as hip dysplasia, patellar luxation, and eye disorders.